ethereum/EIPs/EIPS/eip-1.md

 **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.

 **Last Call** - This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
+If 6 months pass after the `last-call-deadline`, it is moved back into `Review`.

 If this period results in necessary normative changes it will revert the EIP to `Review`.